...

 Is Heroin Addictive?

 Addiction is the most severe form of substance use disorder, ranging from mild to severe.
-If a heroin drug addict quickly stops using the substance, they could experience acute withdrawal.
+If a drug addict quickly stops using the substance, they could experience acute withdrawal.
 The following are examples of withdrawal symptoms, which can start as soon as a few hours after the last dose of the drug:

 • Restlessness.